fran93/symfony-demo-application-in-a-kubernetes-environment/README.md

 * Remove secrets from manifest.
 (They should be stored in a secret manager and injected when necessary)
 * Database should use volumes to store the data.
 (I think is out of scope of this demo)
 * Use a non-root user in the Dockerfile with only the required permissions.
-* Healthcheck doesn't complain if the website isn't available.
-For example if the database is down.
+* Creating a Healthcheck endpoint, that also check the connectivity with the database.
 * Creating the symfony project in local once, and then copy only the necessary files, should be more optimal.
 But for the demo is cleaner to do it inside the docker.
+* The sympfony_replica manifest shouldn't be duplicated in a real project, instead version control should be used.

 # Issues found.
 * Alpine linux: Got some libraries issues creating the symphony demo project (sass).